-Guru Govind Singh Jayanti being one of the most important festivities among the Sikhs, they celebrate it with great grandeur.
+Guru Govind Singh Jayanti is one of the most important festivities among the Sikhs, they celebrate it with great grandeur.
 Let’s talk about the importance of their last Sikh Guru – Guru Govind Singh.
 Because of his huge contribution towards Sikhism, the tenth guru is considered as the eternal guru.
 Guru Gobind Singh had established a book Guru Granth Sahib, which is followed by the Sikhs even today.
 Guru Govind Singh always carried his two swords, which are known as 'Piri' and Miri'.
 Both these swords denote Shakti and Bhakti.

 On this eve large processions are carried out on the streets.
 People sing devotional songs dedicated to the Guru during the procession.
 They share sweets, drinks and Prasad among the general public.
 The festival is celebrated by bursting crackers, lighting diyas and lamps in people’s houses and Gurudwaras around by most Sikhs.